 By her 20s, however, Jaguar was drawn to the impactfully concise musicality and direct emotionality of pop music.
 She found a refreshing comfort in the genre’s simplicity and discovered a cathartic creativity in singing and writing about her interior landscape.
 Being confessional and musical in a three-chord medium was a welcomed break from boot-camp practice sessions and the challenging technicality of classical music.

 Under the spell of a new muse, Jaguar turned her back on classical music to focus solely on pop, immersing herself in contemporary songwriting, singing, producing and engineering.
 This mercurial musicality would be a hallmark of her career.
-“I like playing with different genres to learn something new,” she confesses.
+“I get deeply engrained in a genre, and then need an extreme change to learn something new,” she confesses.

 Slowly, Jaguar began to embrace a multi-genre personality and career, delineating what she describes as her liturgical work from her pop career through dubbing herself Jaguar Grace.
 That gesture gave her a feeling of separation allowing her to not be mutually exclusive in her music career.
 “I've created a dual musical life,” she says.